 A multitude of e-cigarette stakeholders weighed in on how they could combat legislation, the media, Big Tobacco, and misguided health officials, and win the support of the public and legislators to protect the young industry.
-Some e-cig merchant account holders and entrepreneurs believe that the vapor industry needs to rethink their developmental and business strategies.
+Some e-cig merchant account holders and entrepreneurs believe that the vapor industry needs to rethink its developmental and business strategies.

 Cynthia Cabrera, Executive Director of SFATA, believes that the first mistake that the vapor industry made was naming their product “electronic cigarettes” in an attempt to market to adult smokers.
 The term “cigarettes” has developed a negative connotation and a reputation as a health hazard, which may attribute to the public misconception that e-cigarettes are a health hazard as well.

-The e-cig has not only transformed the lives of consumers, it has also breathed life into a booming industry.
+The e-cig has not only transformed the lives of consumers, but it has also breathed life into a booming industry.
 For many small business owners and e-cig merchant account holders, the vapor revolution is the embodiment of the American dream.
 A few years ago, only the risk takers and the desperate dared to invest in e-cigs.
-Now those first entrants are enjoying massive profits, but are once again left unsettled as the government debates over how to regulate their product.
+Now those first entrants are enjoying massive profits, but are once again left unsettled as the government debates over how to regulate their products.

 The vapor industry also faces a few internal challenges.
 Many in the industry focus on competing with each other, as opposed to focusing their energy on taking more customers away from Big Tobacco.
-Also true manufacturers with credible products and experience, must find ways to differentiate themselves from less credible hobbyists.
+Also, true manufacturers with credible products and experience must find ways to differentiate themselves from less credible hobbyists.

 Despite the various panels and discussions that took place at the SFATA, the main theme of the conference is the need for the vapor industry to mature quickly, which it appears to be doing.
 Last year, the SFATA had only six members, today it has around 140, and they are all waiting anxiously on government regulations to see if their vapor business will thrive or be snuffed out.